Concepts of signed graph coloring: Strong concepts for coloring signed graphs

-Therefore, Zaslavsky's proposition in \cite{SignedGraphs} that it is possible to write signed graph theory in terms of resigning classes still seems convincing.
 A signed graph $(G,\sigma)$ is called degree-choosable if $(G,\sigma)$ is $f$-list-colorable for the degree function $ f(v) = d_G(v)$ for all $v \in V(G)$.
 Not every signed graph is degree-choosable but every signed graph $(G,\sigma)$ is $f$-list-colorable if $f(v) = d_G(v) +1$ for every $v \in V(G)$.
-In fact, Schweser and Stiebitz showed an extension of a result of \cite{unsignChoose} regarding the characterization of degree-choosable unsigned graphs for which we will recall the notion of a block of $(G,\sigma)$, a maximal connected subgraph of $(G,\sigma)$ that has no separating vertex.
-Also, we call a signed graph $(G,\sigma)$ a brick if $(G,\sigma)$ is a balanced complete graph, a balanced odd circuit, an unbalanced even circuit, a signed extension of $K_n$ for an integer $n \geq 2$, or a signed extension of $C_n$ for an odd integer $n \geq 3$.
-One can see that this class of signed graphs is an extension of the extremal cases for Brooks' theorem for signed graphs.
+For the following we will recall the notion of a block of $G$, a maximal connected subgraph of $G$ that has no separating vertex.
+A signed graph $(G,\sigma)$ is called a brick if $(G,\sigma)$ is a balanced complete graph, a balanced odd circuit, an unbalanced even circuit, a $\pm K_n$ for an integer $n \geq 2$, or a $\pm C_n$ for an odd integer $n \geq 3$.
+One can see that this class of signed graphs is an extension of the extremal cases for Brooks' type theorem for signed graphs.

 \begin{theorem} [{\cite{choosable}}] Let $(G,\sigma)$ be a connected signed graph.
 Then $(G,\sigma)$ is not degree-choosable if and only if each block of $(G,\sigma)$ is a brick. \end{theorem}

 The following corollary is a Brooks' type theorem for the list-chromatic number of signed graphs.